davepl/QUniBone/README-delqa.md

 ## Limitations (MVP)

-- RX/TX assumes single-buffer frames (STP|ENP only).
+- Single-buffer frames only; chaining is handled only for ring wrap.
-- No multicast filter emulation; promisc is recommended.
+- Multicast filter emulation not implemented; promisc is recommended.
-- Minimal CSR3 handling.
+- Minimal error/loopback semantics.

 ## Debugging

-Set `trace=1` to log init/ring events.
+Set `trace=1` to log register and ring events.